 We begin by setting up an initial consultation in your space.
 During this meeting, we will get to know each other, walk your through the design process, review the space along with your personal style and your goals, identifying areas that may benefit from further design exploration.
 There is a flat fee for this meeting.

 An initial consultation may be enough for you get some confidence about your design direction, and you may be off and running.
 Or, you may want us to help you with specifics, like establishing your space plan, furniture selections, or cabinetry design.
-If you want to pursue further design work, the initial consultation allows us to determine whether a DIY package will meet your needs or whether an hourly package will give you the flexibility you need.

 Because every project is different, and every client’s needs are different, an hourly fee structure is typically the best way to ensure that we are working just on the tasks where you need assistance.
 After our initial walk through, we give you a ballpark estimate of how many hours we think your job is going to take, and we pair you with the designer who is best able to meet your needs.

 Paint is always best chosen in person, under the actual lighting conditions in your space.
 We show up with our giant sample kits and start by proposing a few leading color contenders.
 Then, we get you larger samples (or you purchase sample-size cans) and you put various color options up on your walls.
 Our perception of color changes throughout the day and under different weather conditions.
 We encourage you to look at your color options under many different lighting conditions.
 Once you do, there may be a clear winner, or you may want to have us back out to evaluate or tweak the initial selection.

 Amy has a great eye and offers sage advice.
 She helped us to create beautiful spaces in several rooms, paying great attention to our style choices and working within our budget.
 She found great pieces to add to our existing furniture, and also helped us to rearrange existing furniture and art work to enhance the beauty of our home.

 Amy and Ed, Melrose Park, PA